• Skip to primary navigation

 • Mustard Seeds: I love the extra flavor that toasted mustard seeds add, but yellow mustard works as well.

-• Spices: ginger, garlic, and onion powders - trio of spices for flavor complexity.
+• Seasoning: ginger, garlic, and onion powders - trio of spices for flavor complexity.
 Some recipes add a pinch of cinnamon, allspice or cloves (about ¼ teaspoon - choose just one not all three).

 • Peppers: ground black pepper and cayenne pepper for heat.
 Skip the cayenne if sensitive to heat.